PierreBtz/quarkus-kubernetes-client-bug/README.md

 # quarkus-kubernetes-client-bug Project

+This is a reproduction for https://github.com/quarkusio/quarkus/issues/30336 It will inject a `KubernetesClient` with the default configuration, load some Kubernetes resources and try to create them.

-This is a reproduction for https://github.com/quarkusio/quarkus/issues/29532 It will inject a `KubernetesClient` with the default configuration and try to load some Kubernetes resources.
+This was also a reproduction for https://github.com/quarkusio/quarkus/issues/29532 It will inject a `KubernetesClient` with the default configuration and try to load some Kubernetes resources.

 Steps: